Spring Farro Salad with Feta, Lemon and Mint

 FAQs

 Farro is an ancient grain that’s high in fiber and protein.
-It’s similar to barley in shape and chewy texture, with a nutty flavor.
+It’s similar to barley in shape and chewy in texture, with a nutty flavor.

 Recipe notes